Pinkwashing (LGBTQ): Corporate marketing

 Pinkwashing in the United States, according to author Stephan Dahl from the University of Hull, is centered around pride merchandise created and sold by companies that do nothing for queer people.
-This feeds a "big business small community" relationship and seems beneficial when in reality there is nothing changing legally for queer people through this practice.
+This encourages a "big business-small community" relationship and seems beneficial when in reality there is nothing changing legally for queer people through this practice.

-A campaign to develop public support for the Keystone Pipeline, which would transport Canadian oil through the United States, has been accused of pinkwashing for its argument that the project deserves support based on a comparison of Canada's record on LGBT rights compared to that of other oil-producing nations.
+A campaign to develop public support for the Keystone Pipeline, which would transport Canadian oil through the United States, has been accused of pinkwashing for its argument that the project deserves support based on a comparison of Canada's record on LGBTQ rights compared to that of other oil-producing nations.

 In Australia, concern has been raised about the commodification of gay rights by major corporations.

+LGBTQ Nation states that "many brands that engage in pinkwashing are guilty of using the LGBTQ community to boost their PR and incur capital from 'pink money', all while maintaining unjust labor practices, discriminatory hiring processes, and supporting anti-LGBTQ organizations"..

+Some scholars and activists have further described forms of “digital pinkwashing”, in which social media platforms and technology companies foreground LGBTQ-friendly branding while maintaining data and content-moderation practices that disproportionately harm queer and trans people, especially those who are racialized, Indigenous, or from the Global South.
+Safiya Umoja Noble’s analysis of search engines argues that commercial algorithms reproduce racism and sexism by ranking information about Black women and girls in ways that reinforce stereotypes and structural inequalities, even as the same companies participate in Pride campaigns and diversity marketing.
+Feminist media scholars such as Sarah Banet-Weiser and Kate M. Miltner have similarly shown how networked misogyny circulates on the same commercial platforms that host corporate “empowerment” messaging and hashtag-based branding.
+Critics contend that these dynamics allow corporations to present themselves as LGBTQ-inclusive while sidestepping deeper questions about surveillance capitalism, unequal access to digital infrastructures, and the marginalization of communities whose labour and data sustain these platforms.

 Intersex movement

-In June 2016, Organisation Intersex International Australia pointed to contradictory statements by Australian governments, suggesting that the dignity and rights of LGBT and intersex people are recognized while, at the same time, harmful practices on intersex children continue.
+In June 2016, Organisation Intersex International Australia pointed to contradictory statements by Australian governments, suggesting that the dignity and rights of LGBTQ and intersex people are recognized while, at the same time, harmful practices on intersex children continue.

 In August 2016, Zwischengeschlecht described actions to promote equality or civil status legislation without action on banning "intersex genital mutilations" as a form of pinkwashing.
-The organization has previously highlighted evasive government statements to UN Treaty Bodies that conflate intersex, transgender and LGBT issues, instead of addressing harmful practices on infants.
+The organization has previously highlighted evasive government statements to UN Treaty Bodies that conflate intersex, transgender and LGBTQ issues, instead of addressing harmful practices on infants.